You are here: Urology Textbook > Drugs in Urology > Docetaxel

 Dosage of docetaxel:

 Several different regiments of docetaxel are possible.
-Docetaxel 3-weekly (75 mg/m2) is standard and shows advantages over the weekly dosage (25 mg/m2) in terms of survival (18.9 vs. 17.4 months), pain reduction and tumor responses (12.1 vs. 8.2%) (Tannock et al., 2004).
+Docetaxel 3-weekly (75 mg/m2) is standard and shows advantages over the weekly dosage (25 mg/m2) in terms of survival (18.9 vs. 17.4 months), pain reduction, and tumor responses (12.1 vs. 8.2%) (Tannock et al., 2004).
 The weekly regime offers a higher safety profile.
-The 2-weekly regimen (50 mg/m2) was better tolerated in a study with the same efficacy as the 3-weekly regimen (Kellokumpu et al., 2013).
+The 2-weekly regimen (50 mg/m2) is better tolerated with the same efficacy as the 3-weekly regimen (Kellokumpu et al., 2013).

 Premedication before docetaxel infusion

-Docetaxel every 3 weeks:
+Docetaxel every three weeks:

 Docetaxel weekly:

-30 mg / m 2 sup> docetaxel greater than 60 min i. v.
-On days 1, 8, 15, 22 and 29.
-Cycle duration 42 days.
+30 mg/m2 docetaxel in 60 min i. v. on days 1, 8, 15, 22 and 29 of the cycle (duration 42 days).

 Urologic drugs | Index | Penis, diseases |